maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Toolbars.rst

   def get_common_toolbar(self)

-Here a simple example that shows how to deal with a HildonFindToolbar.
+Here a simple example that shows how to deal with a hildon.FindToolbar.

 Using a Find Toolbar
 ====================